 - You should also check social media platforms - eg LinkedIn.com, Twitter.com or Facebook.com to find evidence - good or bad - of the hiring company and/or recruiter.

 - Will the recruiter or employer meet you in person - at their premises?
-It's sometimes acceptable to meet at a hotel or rented office premises - especially for regional or field roles - but you should still check out whether the business is real and not just a business mailing address or telephone answering service.
+It's sometimes acceptable to meet at a hotel, coffee bar or rented office premises - especially for regional or field sales roles - but you should still check out whether the business is real and not just a business mailing address or telephone answering service.

 - Is the recruiter or employer contacting you at irregular hours?
 A genuine business would have regular office hours.
-Contact during the evenings and weekends would be a little irregular and should make you suspicious - unless you've previously agreed this.
+Contact during the evenings and weekends would be a little suspicious - unless you've previously agreed to this.

 - Don't conduct the entire recruitment process online.
 If the hirer wants to conduct everything on line or over the phone, be wary.
 Most employers will want to meet you in person.